KP135 (Late Roman-Early Byzantine Cylindrical Lekythos) [permalink]

 Cylindrical body.
 Low, tapering shoulder.
 Tall, cylindrical neck widening slightly near rim.
 Tall, vertical to slightly flaring rim, concave outer face, with rounded lip.
 Handle, square in section but indented on interior, with splayed attachments.

 5YR 5/6, yellowish red.
-Somewhat hard, smooth, fine fabric with rare mica and common, small, rounded, white inclusions.
+Somewhat hard, smooth, fine fabric with rare golden micaceous flecks and common, small, rounded, white (calcareous) inclusions.

-22 joining fragments preserve one-half of body, three-quarters of shoulder and neck, and complete rim and handle; base missing.
+22 joining fragments preserve 50% of body, 75% of shoulder and neck, and complete rim and handle; base missing.

 Published as